MIT Department of Brain and Cognitive Sciences

 The Department of Brain and Cognitive Sciences at the Massachusetts Institute of Technology, Cambridge, Massachusetts, United States, engages in fundamental research in the areas of brain and neural systems, and cognitive processes.
-The department is within the School of Science at the MIT and began initially as the Department of Psychology founded by the psychologist Hans-Lukas Teuber in 1964.
-In 1986 the MIT Department of Psychology merged with the Whittaker College integrating Psychology and Neuroscience research to form the Department of Brain and Cognitive Sciences.
+The department is within the School of Science at MIT and was initially founded as the Department of Psychology by the psychologist Hans-Lukas Teuber in 1964.
+In 1986, the MIT Department of Psychology merged with the Whittaker College, integrating psychology and neuroscience research to form the Department of Brain and Cognitive Sciences.

 Research

-The department aims to understand the basic processes of intelligence and brain processes.
+The department aims to understand the basic processes of intelligence and the brain.
 It has four main themes of research: